Virasoro constraints for K3 surfaces and monodromy operators: Introduction

 The Hilbert scheme of points can be viewed as a moduli of stable sheaves of rank $1$, therefore one may expect that there is a Virasoro constraint for the moduli of stable sheaves.
 In \cite{vanbree2021virasoro}, D. van Bree has proposed a Virasoro conjecture for the moduli space of Gieseker semistable sheaves for surfaces with only $(p,p)$-cohomology.
 In \cite{bojko2022virasoro}, Bojko, Lim and Moreira have proved the Virasoro constraint for moduli spaces of stable torsion-free sheaves on any curve and on surfaces with only $(p,p)$-cohomology classes, in particular the conjecture of D. van Bree is proven.

-In this paper, I will combine Moreira's Virasoro constraints on Hilbert schemes of points on simply connected surfaces and van Bree's Virasoro constraints on moduli of sheaves on surfaces with only (p,p)-cohomology to propose the following conjecture of Virasoro constraints on moduli of stable sheaves on simply connected surfaces and provide a proof for this Virasoro constraint in the case of K3 surface. \begin{conjecture} Let $S$ be a smooth projective simply connected surface over $\C$ and let $H$ be a fixed polarisation.
+The following conjecture generalizes Moreira’s Virasoro constraints on Hilbert schemes of points on simply connected surfaces\cite{Moreira_2022} and van Bree’s Virasoro constraints on moduli of sheaves on surfaces with only $(p,p)$ cohomology\cite{vanbree2021virasoro}.
+It is (implicitly) conjectured in Section 2.8 of \cite{bojko2022virasoro}.
+I will provide a proof for this conjecture in the case of K3 surface.

+\begin{conjecture} Let $S$ be a smooth projective simply connected surface over $\C$ and let $H$ be a fixed polarisation.
 Choose numbers $r>0$ and $c_2$ and a line bundle $L$.
 Let $M=M_S^H(r,L,c_2)$ be the moduli space of Gieseker semistable sheaves of rank $r$, with determinant $L$ and second Chern class $c_2$.
 Assume that all semistable sheaves are also stable and $M$ has a (twisted) universal sheaf $\mathcal{F}$.
 Let $\mathbb{D}^S$ be the \textit{holomorphic descendents} defined in the section \ref{sectionVirasoro}.
 Let $\xi :\mathbb{D}^S\to H^\ast(M,\C)$ be the geometric realization defined in \eqref{geomreal} and let $\mathcal{L}_k, k\geq -1$ be the Virasoro operators defined in \eqref{kpositive}.
 Then $\forall k\geq -1$ and $\forall D\in \mathbb{D}^S$, we have

 \end{conjecture}